deodandem/1134/content/docs/Schedule/_index.md

 <ul class="descript">
 <li> Finish "An Octopus."
 <li> Read the Eliot essay.
 <li> See if you can identify instances of the first, second, and/or third voices in either Ashbery or Moore.
-<li> Add to <span class="slack">#three-voices</span> a quote from the Eliot essay alongside a segment from either of the poems where you feel one of the three voices is particularly salient.
+Add to <span class="slack">#three-voices</span> a quote from the Eliot essay alongside a segment from either of the poems where you feel one of the three voices is particularly salient.
 Do this by 21:00.</ul>
 <br>

 {{< details "Discussion Board" open >}}